Sequence Alignment and Analysis Tutorial

 Moving closer to the bottom of the UniProt page we will find the sequence of the protein:

-Since we need several sequences for the multiple sequence alignment, I usually run BLAst (Basic Local Alignment, briefly discussed in the introduction) to get a list of related sequences.
+Since we need several sequences for the multiple sequence alignment, I usually run BLAST (Basic Local Alignment Search Tool, briefly discussed in the introduction) to get a list of related sequences.
 To run Blast, we can choose "Tools" (shown in the image above in the left corner) and there click "Blast."
 On the Blast page, you may also choose the substitution matrix you want to use in the search.
 Blast searches the entire database and outputs a list of sequences aligned against our query sequence (pairwise alignment).
 I choose several sequences from the list according to organism and percentage sequence identity and save them in the Basket.

 Click below to see part of the list after running Blast.
 In the image, we can see the sequence identity with the individual organism, and clicking there will show the alignment of the query sequence to the protein found in the database (figure below).